 Program Support for programs designed to increase dental school admissions of prospective students from diverse backgrounds.

-The Multicultural Affairs Committee is comprised of students, faculty and staff from the School of Dentistry with the purpose of promoting diversity and planning activities that celebrate different cultures.
+The Diversity, Equity, and Inclusion Multicultural Affairs Committee (DEI-MAC) is comprised of students, faculty and staff from the School of Dentistry with the purpose of promoting diversity and planning activities that celebrate different cultures.

 Cultural Competency Training Series